Grokzen/todo/README.md

 Set a deadline to a task using the `--deadline` option.
 The value is a date in the YYYY-MM-DD format:

-	$ todo -a "Buy the gift for Stefany" --deadline 2016-02-25
+	$ todo add "Buy the gift for Stefany" --deadline 2016-02-25
 	$ todo
 	    3 | Buy the gift for Stefany ⌛ 16 days remaining
 	    2 | Fix the stuff

 Tasks with a deadline show up before tasks with no deadline, and tasks with closer deadlines are shown first.
 In the following example, a deadline is set using a delay instead of a date.
 Delays are specified using the letters `s`, `m`, `h`, `d`, `w` which respectively correspond to seconds, minutes, hours, days and weeks.

-	$ todo -a "Send the documents for the house" --deadline 1w
+	$ todo add "Send the documents for the house" --deadline 1w
 	$ todo
 	    4 | Send the documents for the house ⌛ 6 days remaining
 	    3 | Buy the gift for Stefany ⌛ 16 days remaining